| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 depth to the wet clay.
 It packed up hard and smooth, except for a long open wound that was

 part long rut and part long lump, that remained in the second lane of turn two all night.
+The locals said it would be all around the bottom and if there was

 any cushion, it would be slight and a long way around.
 I tried bottom, middle and top in